Combine effect of site dilution and long-range interaction on magnetic and transport properties in the half-filled Hubbard model: Introduction

-The chemical replacement of B-site magnetic ions in $ABO_3$ perovskites with nonmagnetic impurities also results in the emergence of G-type antiferromagnetic metallic states.
+The chemical replacement of B-site magnetic ions in $ABO_3$ perovskites with nonmagnetic impurities also results in the emergence of G-type AF metallic states.
 In certain materials, replacing a magnetic ion disrupts the existing exchange channels, which dilutes the magnetic interactions within the material but increases charge transport by changing the quantity of charge carriers.
-For example, in $\rm LaFe_{1-x}Mo_xO_3$, where at around $25\%$ $\rm Mo$ doping~\cite{Phuyal,Jana4}, the antiferromagnetic insulating ground state of undoped $\rm LaFeO_3$ transitions to an antiferromagnetic metallic phase.
+For example, in $\rm LaFe_{1-x}Mo_xO_3$, where at around $25\%$ $\rm Mo$ doping~\cite{Phuyal,Jana4}, the AF insulating ground state of undoped $\rm LaFeO_3$ transitions to an AF metallic phase.
 The observed metallicity is attributed to itinerant carriers linked to the $\rm Mo$, as determined by resonant photoemission spectroscopy.
 In CuO, a type-II antiferromagnet, substituting $\rm Li^+$ ions for $\rm Cu^{2+}$ ions also dilutes the magnetic lattice and adds charge carriers to the system~\cite{Ghijsen, Yang, Misawa}.
-The competing interactions between localized spins and itinerant carriers enhance the charge transport, lowering resistivity values while maintaining the antiferromagnetic ground state at low temperatures~\cite{Zheng, Siddiqui2}.
-On the other hand, $\rm CaMnO_3$, a G-type antiferromagnetic insulator with $T_N \approx 120$~K~\cite{Wollan, MacChesney} undergoes a sharp change into a C-type antiferromagnetic metal with as little as $1\%$ $\rm Nb^{5+}$ substitution at the $\rm Mn$ site~\cite{Xu, Markovich}.
+The competing interactions between localized spins and itinerant carriers enhance the charge transport, lowering resistivity values while maintaining the AF ground state at low temperatures~\cite{Zheng, Siddiqui2}.
+On the other hand, $\rm CaMnO_3$, a G-type AF insulator with $T_N \approx 120$~K~\cite{Wollan, MacChesney} undergoes a sharp change into a C-type AF metal with as little as $1\%$ $\rm Nb^{5+}$ substitution at the $\rm Mn$ site~\cite{Xu, Markovich}.
 The combination of mixed-valence states, itinerant carriers, and competing magnetic interactions causes a considerable decrease in resistivity and the suppression of $T_N$ in many of these transitions.